This article will mention a number of different points that come across when talking about web designers and what they do – web design!

 Here at The Web Designer Group, we research modern-day trends and have changed our process to suit present-day requirements.
 We have experienced many challenges, and found solutions to overcome problems during our decade of experience in the industry.

-Problem Number One: What is the Cost?
+Problem Number One: What is the Cost of Web Design?

 Back in the day, the hardest thing to do would be to figure the cost of a website design and its development.
 We have experienced ups and downs with websites available for as little as £99 and as much as £999.